drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

   - D.O.C. ("Depth of cut") refers to the axial depth of the cutting tool in the material.
   - W.O.C. ("Width of cut") refers to % of the cutter diameter that is engaged with the material.
   - A good rule of thumb for width of cut is 1/3 cutter diameter (and almost always less than 1/2 cutter diameter)
-  - MRR, or material removal rate is WOC x DOC x Feedrate (Example 0.10" x 0.2" x 10 inches per minute = 0.2 cubic inches per minute).
+  - MRR, or </b>material removal rate</b> is WOC x DOC x Feedrate (Example 0.10" x 0.2" x 10 inches per minute = 0.2 cubic inches per minute).
 When playing with the different variables, keep MRR in mind.
 You'll find reasonable rates of removal for different materials and try stick with a range once you get it right.

   - This ![retired machinist](http://tomstechniques.com/) put together an excellent chart for calculating the appropriate spindle speeds for different materials.
 This is a great starting